Dialing for Dollars: Format

 These two ads show the Dialing for Dollars format in 1972-73 on two sister stations, KXMB-TV in Bismarck/Mandan, N.D. and KXMC-TV in Minot, N.D.
 They illustrate how local stations used their own talent and set design to create a Dialing for Dollars series.

 At the beginning of a typical Dialing for Dollars program, the host (a local television personality) would announce the day's password, which often contained one or more of the following: a secret word, the amount of money at stake, and a randomly determined "count."
 Each time the game was played, the host would randomly select and call a telephone number, using either numbers previously submitted by viewers or slips of paper cut from residential telephone directories from a bag or a drumroll.
 If the chosen person answered the call within a set number of rings and gave the correct password, he/she won the money at stake; if not, money was added to the prize for the next playing.
 The prize was reset to a starting value after it was won.

-The count, when it was part of the password, consisted of a number from 1 to 9 (or 10 in some markets) and a direction of "up" or "down."
+The count, when it was part of the password, consisted of a number from 1 to 9 (or 10 in some markets) and a direction of "up" or "down" (in some markets, "top" or "bottom").
 Those were being delivered in various ways in different markets, such as a flip machine, a wheel, or an electronic counter among others.
 The host drew a slip cut from the telephone book(s) for the viewing area, each containing several numbers, then used the count to choose the number by counting down from the first number listed or up from the last one.
-For example, a count of "6 Down" meant that the sixth number down from the top would be called.
+For example, a count of "6 Down" (or "6 Top") meant that the sixth number down from the top would be called.
 A common password was "the count and the amount," or the day's count and the total money at stake on that particular playing.

 Dialing for Dollars originated as a radio program in 1939 on WCBM in Baltimore, Maryland, hosted by Homer Todd.
 With the advent and rise of commercial television broadcasting in the U.S. during the late 1940s and 1950s, the format switched to television and was franchised nationally as a popular, low-budget way to fill local market airtime, especially in the late mornings.